Olympics 2021: 'My Road to Tokyo'

-We start our training usually around October time - so we’d actually been prepping since then for the games.
+We start our training for the Olympics usually around October time - so we’d actually been prepping since then for the Tokyo games.
 It’s a long hard slug, usually training five to six days a week: on the track, in the gym, I often do Pilates, and occasionally in the pool for recovery too.
 Everything had been business as usual.
-And that’s what we’d been doing up until the tracks closed.
+And that’s what we’d been doing up until the tracks closed last spring.

 HOW DID YOU FIND OUT ABOUT THE 2020 OLYMPICS BEING CANCELLED?

 I was home – I suppose like everyone else.
 We actually didn’t find out until well into lockdown.
 So up until then we were actually still training for them, just not at the facilities we normally would have access to.
 We went from training at this amazing track in Lee Valley to this random field in the middle of East London!